Article I: General Guidelines.

 - Willful disregard of circulation or other service rules, or failure to observe a reasonable verbal instruction from a member of the staff.

 - Bathing, extended sleeping.

 - Theft or vandalism of library property or the property of other patrons.

 - Public Intoxication.

 Parents, guardians and caregivers should be aware that the library is a public building open to all individuals.
 Parents or guardians, not the Library or its staff, are responsible for their children.
 Detailed rules regulating the use of the Library by minors are addressed in the Safe Child Policy.

 Acts of vandalism, theft, substance abuse or other more serious offenses will be reported to the police.

 Any staff member witnessing willfully disruptive behavior or responding to a complaint from another patron of such behavior is empowered to eject the patron or group of patrons causing the disruption for the rest of the day.
-Children fourteen (14) years of age and under will be detained until a parent or responsible adult can be found to collect them.
+Staff will allow children 14 years of age and under to remain in the library under staff supervision until a parent or responsible adult can be notified (See Safe Child Policy).